+Missy’s drama began on Saturday night when her family home caught fire.
+The fire brigade eventually extinguished the blaze, but the three cats were nowhere to be seen.
 ‘Toddy’ was found outside wandering around the yard, limping on his right back leg due to burns to his paw.
 These were treated.

-Missy was admitted to hospital for 24-hour monitoring and care and was treated for smoke inhalation and burns.
+Missy was given strong pain relief and physically examined regarding the extent of her burns.
+To assist with her breathing she was also placed into an oxygen cage soon after arrival.
+Missy was admitted to our hospital for 24-hour monitoring and care and treated for smoke inhalation and burns.
 Smoke inhalation can cause severe damage and swelling to the upper and lower airways and damage to the lung tissue itself.
-Breathing difficulties result.
+Breathing difficulties can result from this.

-Six weeks down the track, she returned to have her burn wounds reassessed by our specialist surgery department and they were all healing well.
-Missy’s owners found their other missing cat and the three cats are extremely happy that they have finally been reunited.
+After a few days in hospital on treatments, Missy’s breathing had improved remarkably, and arrangements were made to transfer her to her regular veterinarian for ongoing management of her burns.
+Six weeks down the track, she returned to have her burn wounds reassessed by our specialist surgery department which indicated they were healing well.
+Missy’s owners found their other missing cat and the three cats were extremely happy to be finally reunited.